rewindio/github-to-slack-notifier/README.md

 The list of users can be of the following values:
     - Private Github email address.
 This is in the format of `{ID}+{user}@users.noreply.github.com`
-    - Non-Private Github email address.
+    - Private Github email address without ID prepend.
 This is in the format of `{user}@users.noreply.github.com`
     - An email address.
 This is in the format of `user@company.com`.
 Or
     - Github username.